 Members of the Committee other than the Appointed Member may serve on hearing panels.
 It is preferable, but not required, that at least one member of the Committee serve on each hearing panel that the Committee constitutes.
-It is the duty of each faculty member and each student to cooperate with the Committee and to serve on the Committee's hearing panels as determined by the a. the conduct of further investigation and gathering of evidence if either the Committee or the Appointed Member determines that such is needed in order fairly and properly to determine if there is sufficient basis to present charges against the accused student(s) to a hearing panel for adjudication of them;
+It is the duty of each faculty member and each student to cooperate with the Committee and to serve on the Committee's hearing panels as determined by the Committee.

-Committee.
 In assembling a hearing panel, the Committee will take into consideration the schedules and availability of those who are asked to serve on a hearing panel; however, the Committee's determination as to who of the faculty and student body shall serve on a hearing panel will be final.